NTU-Mecatron/.github/profile/docs/coding_guidelines.md

 ---

-## Recommended workflow

-1. Quick poking / prototype / throwaway code.
-2. Form an attack plan (approach, interfaces, tests, roll-back strategy).
-3. Review the plan with a leader or peer; revise as needed.
-4. Implement, test, and create a clear PR with context and testing notes.

----

 ## File and formatting conventions

 * Follow the repository's existing conventions (indent style, file header, license block) before introducing anything new.